 It is difficult to provide pricing before a patient has had a consultation with Dr. Liu.
 The cost can vary depending on the strength and amount of peel a patient needs and how well the patient responds to the treatment.
-Dr. Liu believes that patients should be able to speak with their physician before experiencing any out of pocket expense, which is why consultations with Dr. Liu are complimentary.

 Although chemical peels are non-surgical procedures, improper administration increases your risk of developing potentially serious complications (i.e. allergic reaction, infection, scarring).
 Your chemical peel should only be performed by a licensed, experienced professional.

-There is a low risk of hypopigmentation (skin lightening) after TCA peels; however, a conservative approach is always best, and TCA solutions should not be applied in concentrations above 50%, as these levels are unpredictable and can result in facial scarring.
-The skin-rejuvenating results of your TCA chemical peel can be maximized and extended with good skin care.
+There is a low risk of hypopigmentation (skin lightening) after chemical peels; however, a conservative approach is always best, and TCA solutions should not be applied in concentrations above 50%, as these levels are unpredictable and can result in facial scarring.
+The skin-rejuvenating results of your chemical peel can be maximized and extended with good skin care.